-A lot of people wonder how to avoid those boring conversations on a first date.
+Many people wonder how to avoid those boring conversations on a first date.
 So what do you do?
-How do you avoid the dull, uncomfortable conversations that will put a damper on your evening?
+How do you avoid the dull, uncomfortable conversations that will damper your evening?

 Here are some tips to have a fun conversation and time together.